Promo-13/EmojiDictionary/README.md

 # EmojiDictionary
 ## Fun fact:
-This is created while understanding the concept of react props and mapping of data.
+This was created while understanding the concept of react props and mapping of data.

 ## Installation
 1. Clone this repository to your local machine.